sekura-back/CRAVE/README.md

-# VeriPro
+# CRAVE

-VeriPro is a research artifact for reproducing multi-point coordinated vulnerability discovery in DCS (Distributed Control System) process alarm logic through offline closed-loop Reach-Avoid analysis.
-Given a target control program and an executable closed-loop environment, VeriPro identifies parameter regions where coordinated injection on a hazard-driving variable and an alarm-masking variable can drive the process to a hazardous state without triggering process alarms.
+CRAVE is a research artifact for reproducing multi-point coordinated vulnerability discovery in DCS (Distributed Control System) process alarm logic through offline closed-loop Reach-Avoid analysis.
+Given a target control program and an executable closed-loop environment, CRAVE identifies parameter regions where coordinated injection on a hazard-driving variable and an alarm-masking variable can drive the process to a hazardous state without triggering process alarms.

 ## Method Workflow